titoluco/handsonlabxamarin/README.md

-# Xamarin Hands On Lab - FIAP
+# xamarin-workshop
-Atividades para Hands On da FIAP
+Xamarin workshops for building a Xamarin.Android and Xamarin.Forms App